sebastiantoh/tp/docs/DeveloperGuide.md

 when a meeting command `meeting add`, `meeting delete` or `meeting edit` is executed to keep the data in the `MonthlyListMap` up to date.

-Given below is the class diagram for `MonthlyListMap`.
+Given below is the class diagram for the Monthly Statistics Feature.

 <img src="images/MeetingStatsClassDiagram.png" alt="result for meeting stats class diagram" height="400px">

-Given below are object diagrams for `MonthlyListMap` to illustrate how `MonthlyListMap` will be kept up to date after meeting commands `meeting add`, `meeting delete` and `meeting edit` are executed.
+Given below are object diagrams for the Monthly Statistics Feature to illustrate how `MonthlyListMap` will be kept up to date after meeting commands `meeting add`, `meeting delete` and `meeting edit` are executed.